Portrait of a Lady in Yellow: Attribution

-Until 1911 the painting was attributed to Piero della Francesca; largely due to its similarity to his portrait of the Dutchess of Urbino.
+Until 1911 the painting was attributed to Piero della Francesca; largely due to its similarity to his portrait of the Duchess of Urbino.
 In 1911 Roger Fry established that the work was by Baldovinetti.
 Fry based his claim on several grounds, including technique, colour scheme and the form of the woman's face and drapery, all of which he believed could only be credited to Baldovinetti.

 Drawing from his own observations and details from Giorgio Vasari's The Lives of the Artists he noted elements of Baldovinetti's style not common among contemporary Italian painters, including the manner in which he used tempera rather than hatching to fuse colour.
 He further notes the use of dry colouration and straw yellow present in the work and typical of Baldovinetti, while Francesca tended towards more earthy skin tones with a bright luminous finish.
 Today Fry's attribution to Baldovinetti is accepted without real doubt.